Back in January we published graphs showing the impact a cold weather snap was having on the real-world range of the Nissan Leaf.

 - Our webinar (free) on cold weather performance in details, and the different types of HVAC users we see.

-And if you are curious about our electric vehicles monitoring (we support 40+ EV models) solution, check out our Electric Vehicle Monitoring platform.
-The system works on almost every gasoline, diesel, and hybrid vehicle sold since 1996 in North America and 2001 in Europe.
+And if you are curious about our electric vehicle monitoring (we support 40+ EV models) solution, check out our Electric Vehicle Monitoring platform.
+Our C5 logger is able to log energy/electricity on almost every gasoline, diesel, and hybrid vehicle sold since 1996 in North America and 2001 in Europe, including: